yulianloaiza/Hoobank-Demo---React/README.md

 # Hoobank SPA

 Basic SPA with React and CSS using a mobile-first approach.
-The website is fully responsive and has basic state management and refs, especially for responsiveness purposes.
+The website is fully responsive, from 375px onwards and has basic state management and refs, especially for responsiveness purposes.
 <br/>
 The site is meant as a demo landing page, so the links are just dummies.
 If it wasn't a demo page, the links would be implemented with React Router.
 At the moment they are just hrefs.